teddy-beau/vinted-front/README.md

 -  Display the offer title, price, additional fees (insurance and delivery) as well as the total.
 -  Payment is powered by Stripe and is functional.
 To test the payment use the following card details : card number = 4242 4242 4242 4242, exp. date = 04/24, CVC = 242, zip = 42424
--  Upon clicking the payment button a confirmation message is displayed
+-  Upon clicking the payment button a confirmation message is displayed.